 Summit Industrial REIT claims that light industrial properties generally derive returns that are near the top of Canada’s real estate industry.
 These properties are often associated with lower market rent volatility as well as lower operating costs, capital expenditures and maintenance costs too.

-Northwest Healthcare stock is trading at $13, indicating a forward yield of 6.2%.
-In the last five years, the stock is up 41%.
+Summit Industrial stock is trading at $16, indicating a forward yield of 3.5%.

-Killam Apartment stock is trading at $18.7, indicating a forward yield of 3.64%.
-In the last five years, the stock is up 59%.
+Killam Apartment stock is trading at $17, indicating a forward yield of 4%.

 Similar to utilities and healthcare, the telecom sector can also be considered recession-proof.
 Here, we look at two Canadian telecom giants that should be on your dividend watch right now.